Stuart Hall (presenter): Personal life and honours

+In 1991, Hall was cleared of shoplifting sausages and a jar of coffee from a Safeway supermarket.
+He said the incident was due to being "absent-minded" as a result of the burglary of his watch collection.

 Honours

 In 1999, various Members of Parliament signed a House of Commons Early Day Motion, congratulating Hall on 40 years in broadcasting.
 Hall was appointed Officer of the Order of the British Empire (OBE) in the 2012 New Year Honours for services to broadcasting and charity, but the honour was formally annulled in October 2013 due to his conviction for sex offences.